pusher/pusher-http-ruby/README.md

     # using a client
     pusher_client.post('url_without_app_id', params)

 Note that you don't need to specify your app_id in the URL, as this is inferred from your credentials.
-As with the trigger method above, `_async` can be suffixed to the method name to return a deferrable.

 ### Asynchronous requests

-If you are running your application in an evented environment, you may want to use the asynchronous versions of the Pusher API methods to avoid blocking.
-The convention for this is to add the suffix `_async` to the method, e.g. `trigger_async` or `post_async`.

-You need to be running eventmachine to make use of this functionality.
-This is already the case if, for example, you're deploying to Heroku or using the Thin web server.
-You will also need to add `em-http-request` to your Gemfile.

-When using an asynchronous version of a method, it will return a deferrable.

-    Pusher.trigger_async(['a_channel'], 'an_event', {
-      :some => 'data'
+There are two main reasons for using the `_async` methods:

+* In a web application where the response from Pusher is not used, but you'd like to avoid a blocking call in the request-response cycle
+* Your application is running in an event loop and you need to avoid blocking the reactor

+Asynchronous calls are supported either by using an event loop (eventmachine, preferred), or via a thread.

+The following methods are available (in each case the calling iterface matches the non-async version):

+* `Pusher.get_async`
+* `Pusher.post_async`
+* `Pusher.trigger_async`

+It is of course also possible to make calls to pusher via a job queue.
+This approach is recommended if you're sending a large number of events to pusher.

+#### With eventmachine

+* Add the `em-http-request` gem to your Gemfile (it's not a gem dependency).
+* Run the eventmachine reactor (either using `EM.run` or by running inside an evented server such as Thin).

+The `_async` methods return an `EM::Deferrable` which you can bind callbacks to:

-    }, socket_id).callback {
+    Pusher.get_async("/channels").callback { |response|
-      # Do something on success
+      # use reponse[:channels]
     }.errback { |error|
-      # error is a instance of Pusher::Error
+      # error is an instance of Pusher::Error
     }

+A HTTP error or an error response from pusher will cause the errback to be called with an appropriate error object.

+#### Without eventmachine

+If the eventmachine reactor is not running, async requests will be make using threads (managed by the httpclient gem).

+An `HTTPClient::Connection` object is returned immediately which can be [interrogated](http://rubydoc.info/gems/httpclient/HTTPClient/Connection) to discover the status of the request.
+The usual response checking and processing is not done when the request completes, and frankly this method is most useful when you're not interested in waiting for the response.

 ## Authenticating subscription requests